aerobless/AngularTVQuiz/README.md

 + Currently there are only 4 hardcoded questions stored in an array on the server.
 A file with questions or a databse connection are planned but not yet developed.
 + The app was not designed for security.
 Cheating is possible, but no permanent damage against the server can be done.

+#Installation

+1. go to `AngularTVQuiz/` and run `npm install`, then run `typings install`
+2. go to `AngularTVQuiz/client` and run `npm install`, then run `typings install`
+3. Open `AngularTVQuiz/client/applicationconfig.ts` and change the server ip address

 #License (MIT)
  > Copyright (c) 2016 Theodor Winter